httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 used.
 ~~~

-Note that specifications using Structured Headers do not re-specify its ABNF or parsing algorithms; however, they can do so for substructures inside its values.
+Note that specifications using Structured Headers do not re-specify its ABNF or parsing algorithms; instead, they should be specified in terms of its abstract data structures.

 Also, empty header field values are not allowed, and therefore parsing for them will fail.